-	1. Understand oral communication in a variety of contexts.
+1. Identify main ideas in spoken English in a variety of

-2. Speak on a variety of topics in social and work-related contexts.
+2. Engage in conversations on a variety of topics in social and work-related contexts.

 3. Use increasingly complex grammatical patterns.

-4. Use word analysis, vocabulary development strategies and reading strategies to read and comprehend authentic texts on familiar topics.
+4. Use vocabulary development and reading strategies to interpret authentic texts on familiar topics.